markcox80/basic-binary-ipc/README.md

 ================

-The basic binary IPC system provides an interface for performing inter process communication using streams.
-The interface follows a non-blocking pattern which allows the system to be used both synchronously and asynchronously.
+The basic binary IPC system provides an interface for performing inter process communication using IPv4 or local streams.
+The interface follows a non-blocking pattern which allows applications to communicate either synchronously or asynchronously.

-The system has been tested on the following platforms:
+The interface has been implemented for the following platforms:
 - Linux (poll and epoll)
 - OSX (poll and kqueue)
 - FreeBSD (poll and kqueue)